SomeRaven/SeniorProject/projectProposal/proposal.md

  Updating LinkedIn and GitHub to show something other than high school Kyleigh's web internship.

 ### Validation Plan
-As stated in the Technical Overview and the Milestone List, I will be testing throughout with the STEM Center to get any feedback and issues that might come up.
-We will probably only test it out with a few parents and the admin's children before we roll it out to all of the students' parents to use. </br> After I get a working component I am hoping to set it up at the center for my director and bosses to start trying to use as I won't be the only one using it.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As stated in the Technical Overview and the Milestone List I will be testing throughout the semester to get any feedback and issues that might come up.
+We will only test it out with a few parents and the administration's children.
+After I get a working component I am hoping to set it up at the center for my director and bosses to start trying to use.
 Once feedback is received I will either note it for future development or fix it asap.
-</br> For the iOS development testing, I will test making multiple cards with different codes on them and testing them with my personal phone and then having my staff with iOS phones test while they are teaching that semester.
+For the iOS development testing I will make multiple cards with different codes on them, and scan them with my personal phone.
+Then, I have my staff test with their iOS phones while they are teaching that semester.